amb54/GetAndCleaningData2/CodeBook2.md

 Removing “()”

-Change the first “-“ in a string to “.”
+Change the first “-“ in a string to “.avg.” to denote that the variable now is a average

 Remove all the rest “-“ in a string (if any)